katerinanavab/webdocs/docs/unit02/notes201.md

 7. 📝 Take notes in this Codespace during class, coding along with the instructor.

 </div>

+---

+## Flexbox Layouts

+As you'll learn, there are *many* ways to move elements around on a web page.
+New methods have been developed over the years and older things have fallen out of style.
+Flexbox was not always available in CSS - its debut was *revolutionary*.
+Learn more about the [history of flexbox](https://medium.com/@BennyOgidan/history-of-css-grid-and-css-flexbox-658ae6cfe6d2).

+Many resources put it near the end of their curriculum because it is somewhat new as a technology.
+But at this point, it has become the **default way of positioning elements** for many developers.
+Flexbox will be one of the most used tools in your toolbox, so why not learn it first?

+- You will learn how to position elements using **flexbox**.
+- You will learn about `flex containers` and `flex items`.
+- You will learn how to create useful components and layouts that go beyond just stacking and centering items.

 ### Let's flex!
 {: .no_toc }